yena816/sampleazureapp/README.md

   msg varchar(255)
 );
 ```
 <p>After creating the table, a new SQL query is added to the OnPost method in the Contact model code.
-Now, when the Submit button is clicked, the query runs and inserts a new item into the table that includes the values of firstName, lastName, and message (Note: In the current state of the app, the login credentials for the database are hardcoded into the app's code.
-This is NOT recommended.
-The password should be stored as a key somewhere secure, but for the purpose of keeping this app simple, the values are in the code). </p>
+Now, when the Submit button is clicked, the query runs and inserts a new item into the table that includes the values of firstName, lastName, and message.
+Note: The credentials to access the database need to be stored securely in Azure Key Vault.
+See the next section for steps to set up the Key Vault. </p>
 <p>To verify that the data submission worked, the following SQL query can be run in the Azure portal Query editor: </p>

 ```